EatChangmyeong/riter/README.md

 For the sake of completeness, an iterable/iterator is object that correctly implements TypeScript's `Iterable<T>`/`Iterator<T>` interface respectively; their `async` counterparts, on the other hand, should correctly implement `AsyncIterable<T>` and `AsyncIterator<T>`.

+It doesn't work well with generator object's `.next()` arguments and final `return` value.
+I don't know how I should deal with them yet.

 All methods that accepts and/or returns `number` does not accept `BigInt`s for now, but they might be supported in later updates.
 Expect poor support for arguments beyond `Number.MAX_SAFE_INTEGER`.

 If a method for `Riter` takes a callback, its async counterpart can also handle async callbacks (functions that return Promises).